Beliavsky/Burkardt-Fortran-90/README.md

 [spaeth](https://people.math.sc.edu/Burkardt/f_src/spaeth/spaeth.html) analyzes data by grouping it into clusters.

 ## Combinatorics
+[asa172](https://people.sc.fsu.edu/~jburkardt/f_src/asa172/asa172.html) generates all multidimensional indices in a given range, simulating the behavior of an arbitrary number of nested loops, by [O'Flaherty and MacKenzie](https://www.jstor.org/stable/2347080).

 [change_making](https://people.sc.fsu.edu/~jburkardt/f_src/change_making/change_making.html) considers the change making problem, in which a given sum is to be formed using coins of various denominations.